gokulkrishh/how-it-works/src/pages/react/redux/index.md

 ### Final thoughts

 I have learned so much about redux by writing this post and I hope you have learned something new as well.
-The implementations I wrote might not be how redux is implemented and I am pretty sure redux team would wrote it with better performance.
-My code is simply for learning purposes only.
+The code I wrote is just to show how redux would have been implemented.
+And this code is only for learning purposes.
+Not meant to be used in production or in development.

+Thanks for reading to the end.
+If you have any doubts post your comments below.
+See ya in the next post.

 Stay safe and stay home.
-See ya in the next post.
-Thanks!

 #### References